Is the Special Olympics Preventing Athletes from Competing in the Olympics?

 Where the Arrow Points

 An arrow shot across the sky.
 Observers watch with keen-eyed stare, Convinced the answer lay right there.
 Pointing to the truth afar.
-But eyes fixed on fleeting streak, Mistook the signal that it seeks.
-A moment's guide, a fleeting clue.
-Not the truth, but a nudge, Towards deeper
+But eyes fixed on fleeting streak, Mistook the

 1 min read